FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model

-The main procedure of FedTracker is demonstrated in Algorithm \ref{algo:procedure}.
-After initializing the model parameters and generating the watermark and fingerprints, in each training iteration, FedTracker consists of four stages which are shown in Figure \ref{fig:structure}.
-The pseudocode of FedTracker is presented in Algorithm \ref{algo:procedure}. \begin{itemize} \item \textbf{Stage 1. }(\emph{Local training and aggregation}) Each Client utilizes their own dataset to train their model locally.
-The Server then collects the local gradients and aggregates them into a global model via the federated aggregation algorithm. \item \textbf{Stage 2. }(\emph{Global watermark embedding}) The Server embeds the global watermark into the new aggregated global model.
-The detail implementation of the global watermark mechanism is discussed in Section \ref{sec:gw}. \item \textbf{Stage 3. }(\emph{Local fingerprints insertion}) The Server first generates $K$ copies of the global model ($K$ is the number of Clients).
-Then, a unique local fingerprint that represents a client is inserted into each copy.
-The implementation of the local fingerprints mechanism is discussed in Section \ref{sec:lf}. \item \textbf{Stage 4. }(\emph{Model distribution}) The Server distributes the fingerprinted models to the Clients respectively.
-The Clients begin the next iteration of federated training. \end{itemize}
+The main procedure of FedTracker is demonstrated in Fig.~\ref{fig:structure}.
+After initializing the model parameters and generating the watermark and fingerprints, in each training iteration, FedTracker consists of four stages, including local training and aggregation, global watermark embedding, local fingerprint insertion, and model distribution. \begin{itemize} \item \textbf{Stage 1. }(\emph{Local training and aggregation}) In this stage, each Client utilizes their own dataset to train their model locally.
+The Server then collects the local gradients and aggregates them into a global model via the federated aggregation algorithm, $e.g.$, FedAvg~\cite{mcmahan2017communication}. \item \textbf{Stage 2. }(\emph{Global watermark embedding}) In this stage, the Server embeds the global watermark into the new aggregated global model.
+The implementation of the global watermark mechanism is discussed in Section \ref{sec:gw}. \item \textbf{Stage 3. }(\emph{Local fingerprints insertion}) In this stage, the Server first generates $K$ copies of the global model ($K$ is the number of Clients).
+Then, a unique local fingerprint that represents a Client is inserted into each copy.
+The implementation of the local fingerprints mechanism is discussed in Section \ref{sec:lf}. \item \textbf{Stage 4. }(\emph{Model distribution}) In this stage, the Server distributes the fingerprinted models to the Clients respectively.
+After receiving the models, the Clients begin the next training iteration of FL. \end{itemize}

-As present in Section \ref{sec:intro}, the challenges are two-fold.
-First, how to preserve the utility of the model while embedding watermark without natural data.
-Second, how to efficiently discriminate different models of different Clients.
-We introduce our motivation and solutions on these challenges in Section \ref{sec:embed} and Section \ref{sec:distinguish}.
+The pseudocode of FedTracker is presented in Algorithm~\ref{algo:procedure}.
+As discussed in Section \ref{sec:intro}, the challenges of applying such a framework are two-fold.
+First, how to preserve the utility of the model while embedding a watermark without natural data?
+Second, how to efficiently discriminate different models of different Clients?
+We introduce our motivation and solutions to these challenges in Section \ref{sec:embed} and Section \ref{sec:distinguish}.